Conchylicultor/Deep-Learning-Tricks/networks.md

 *A simple neural network module for relational reasoning, Adam Santoro, et al.* ([Arxiv](https://arxiv.org/abs/1706.01427))

+**Interaction Networks**: Type of temporal architecture specialized to predict object interactions.
+Takes objects states and relations (ex: spring force between object) as input (from graph) and predict the next states of each object.
+Contrary to RNN, don't have internal state.

+*Interaction Networks for Learning about Objects, Relations and Physics, Peter W. Battaglia, et al.* ([Arxiv](https://arxiv.org/pdf/1612.00222.pdf))

+**Visual Interaction Network**: Model to physically simulate the next states of a video.
+Use 3 components trained jointly:

+* Visual encoder: CNN which take 3 images as input and output an embedding.
+CNN outputs are reshaped (into nb_obj&ast;emb_size).
+In addition to the RGB channel, 2 channels containing the normalized position (x,y) is added.
+* Dynamics predictor: RNN which predict the next embedding from the previous ones.
+Based on Interaction Network, but which take multiple time steps as input (compute a next state for t-1, t-2, t-4 (with 3 different Interactive Networks) and aggregate the candidates with an MLP for the final prediction).
+This allows to capture both fast and slow moves.
+* State decoder: Convert the embedding into physical state information (object positions and velocity).
+Simple MLP.

+*Visual Interaction Networks, Nicholas Watters, et al.* ([Arxiv](https://arxiv.org/abs/1706.01433))

 **PathNet**: Network which can learn independent task and reusing knowledge it has already acquired.
 Some kind of fancy transfer learning.
 Works by combining genetics algorithm and gradient descent.

 1. Each layers of the network is composed of multiple block/modules (small neural networks like 20 neurons FC or CNN).